 One of the biggest mistakes we find new users make when using UpContent is treating topics like a Google search rather than a tool that uses search engines.

-Think of UpContent as your AI companion who can search billions of articles twice a day, pinpoint what you need, and deliver it to you.
+Think of UpContent as your AI companion who can search millions of articles twice a day, pinpoint what you need, and deliver it to you.

 The results could be endless!

-But if you wanted infinite results, you could just Google that for yourself and spend your time reading through a bunch of content that isn’t helpful until you finally found what you wanted.
+But if you wanted infinite results, you could just Google that for yourself and spend your time reading through a bunch of content that isn’t helpful until you finally find what you want.

 So here are 15 of the best keywords and phrases you can use in any topic you’re creating in UpContent to curate the best content for you.

 And don’t worry, you’ll also learn how UpContent topics search for content, what NOT to put in your queries, and the best ways to tweak your searches.

 How the UpContent search works

 You want to be precise on what you are looking for articles to have.
 Like Hawkeye precise when shooting at aliens flying through the sky in New York precise.